 3. A skilled labor force

-Companies that are doing business in Guatemala have access to a robust telecommunications infrastructure of a highly privatized, free-market telecoms sector.
-The country is highly connected with 99 percent redundancy of fiber optic cable connections.
+Companies that are doing business in Guatemala have access to the robust telecommunications infrastructure of a highly privatized sector.
 Pretty much everyone has a smartphone in Guatemala – there are more than 20 million in the country, which is equivalent to 110 percent of the population.

 5. Free trade agreements with the US and Latin America